-This course examines the complex relationships between the various meanings of what we call "nature" and the representations of the same concepts in literary texts.
-Course work includes literary analysis of texts that concentrate on nature and the environment, and of the representations of nature and the environment in texts whose overt emphases lie elsewhere.
-The course also includes a field work component in which students will be asked to survey landscapes of the Lehigh Valley and to "read" their historical transformations from the late nineteenth century through the present.
+An examination of complex relationships between the various meanings of what we call "nature" and the representations of such concepts in literary writing and other kinds of texts that raise environmental question.
+A field work component will require students to survey nearby landscapes and to "read" their historical transformations.